All Ordinaries

-Established in January 1980, the All Ordinaries (colloquially known as the "All Ords"; also known as the All Ordinaries Index, AOI) is the oldest index of shares in Australia.
-It is made up of the share prices for 500 of the largest companies listed on the Australian Securities Exchange (ASX).
-The market capitalization of the companies included in the All Ords index amounts to over 95% of the value of all shares listed on the ASX.
+The All Ordinaries (XAO) (colloquially known as the All Ords; also known as the All Ordinaries Index, AOI) is the oldest index of shares in Australia.
+Established in January 1980, it is made up of the share prices for 500 of the largest companies listed on the Australian Securities Exchange (ASX).
+The market capitalisation of the companies included in the All Ords index amounts to over 95% of the value of all shares listed on the ASX.
 The 3-letter exchange ticker in Australia for the All Ordinaries is "XAO".
+ASX indices are managed by S&P Dow Jones Indices.

 History

 When established, the All Ords had a base index of 500; this means that if the index is currently at 5000 points, the nominal value of stocks in the All Ords in Australian dollars has increased tenfold since January 1980.

 On 3 April 2000, the All Ords was restructured to consist of the 500 largest companies by market capitalisation.
 This coincided with the introduction of new benchmark indices such as the S&P/ASX 200.
 The importance of the All Ords has been significantly lessened by the introduction of these new indices.